Tan-cmd/rest-crud-API/README.md

   + deleteEmploy method: This method handles a DELETE request to "/employee/{theId}" and deletes an employee by their ID.
 It first retrieves the employee from the employeeService and throws a RuntimeException if the employee is not found.
 Then, it calls the delete method on the employeeService to delete the employee.
 It returns a message indicating the deleted employee ID.
 - After testing the functionality, I add the exception handling classes in the exception package.
   + The First, I create the StudentErrorResponse class.
 In this class, I create corresponding fields: status (int), message (String), and timestamp (long).
   + The Second, I created StudentNotFoundException class and extended with RuntimeException.
-In this class, I have Genare Constructors from Superclass and initialize three constructors.
+In this class, I have Genare Constructors from Superclass and initialized three constructors.
   + The Third, I create a StudentRestExceptionHandler class and use the @RestControllerAdvice annotation.
 In this class, I have created two methods.
 One method to handle the message not found and one to handle the input character.